ProTechEx/vgpu-proxmox/README.md

 This is the tricky part, at the time of writing (Jan 2022), there are three active branches of the NVIDIA vGPU driver.
 The latest is branch 13 (long term support branch until mid 2024) with driver version 470.
 I had no luck getting *any* version of that driver to work with vGPU at all but as always - ymmv.

 Branch 12 is a "regular" production branch with support until January of 2022 and has driver version number 460.
 Lots of people are running that driver in combination with the Linux Kernel 5.15.
-I got it installed with my gpu, but as soon as I try to use the gpu in my VM, the display would freeze every 30-ish seconds and `nvidia-vgpu-mgr.service` would report an error similar to `error: vmiop_log: (0x0): XID 43 detected on physical_chid:0x1c, guest_chid:0x14`.
+I got it installed with my gpu, but as soon as I tried to use the gpu in my VM, the display would freeze every 30-ish seconds and `nvidia-vgpu-mgr.service` would report an error similar to `error: vmiop_log: (0x0): XID 43 detected on physical_chid:0x1c, guest_chid:0x14`.
 At first I thought I messed up some of the driver patches required to get the driver working on kernels newer than 5.11 - so I tried on PVE 6.4 without any patches (5.4 kernel) but got the same errors there.
-If anyone knows whats causing this error, or even how to fix it, **please** let me know :)
+If anyone knows what's causing this error, or even how to fix it, **please** let me know :)

 Ruling out those two branches only leaves the older long term support branch 11: It is supported until mid 2023 and has the driver version 450.
 Like the other branch (12), you have to patch some parts of the driver to get it working on the Linux Kernel 5.15.
 I tried every patch I could find on the Internet (mostly twelve.patch and fourteen.patch and their variations) but no combination of them allowed me to install the driver - the installer would always complain about my system being incompatible.
-So I spent a few hours understanding the existing patches and reviewing the files they patch to finally come up with my own patch: Basically, it adapts twelve.patch and fourteen.patch to this older driver (they seem to be designed for the branch 12 driver) and merges them into a single patch.
+So I spent a few hours looking at the existing patches and reviewing the files they patch to finally come up with my own patch: Basically, it adapts twelve.patch and fourteen.patch to this older driver (they seem to be designed for the branch 12 driver) and merges them into a single patch.

 ### Obtaining the driver